 10 things to do in Melbourne with kids when it’s raining

 Baby it’s cold outside.. or raining, or windy – or quite likely (if it’s winter in Melbourne) all three!
-The craft supplies are waning (as is your love of glitter), the enthusiasm for LEGO has departed, world war three has erupted over the kids monopoly set and everyone is bored of Uno, your Netflix account has completely drained your monthly download allowance – it’s time to get out of the house.
+The craft supplies are waning (as is your love of glitter), the enthusiasm for LEGO has departed, world war three has erupted over the kids monopoly set and everyone is bored of Uno, your Stan account has completely drained your monthly download allowance – it’s time to get out of the house.
 Here is our list of top places to have fun indoors around Melbourne – getting you out of the confines of your own home.

 Want to wear the kids out?
 You may need to put in your noise cancelling ear plugs – but after an hour or four in these venues everyone will be ready for some quiet time.